iSECPartners/Introspy-Android/README.md

 Then you need to add the Cydia Substrate SDK to eclipse.
 See here for instructions on how to do so: http://www.cydiasubstrate.com/id/73e45fe5-4525-4de7-ac14-6016652cc1b8/.

 ### Adding hooks
 Adding hooks is simple and can be done within the com.introspy.custom_hooks module.
-See the prefilled example in the code (CustomHookList.java and HookExampleImpl.java) and enable the "CUSTOM HOOKS" option from the Introspy Config application.
+See the prefilled example in the code (CustomHookList.java and HookExampleImpl.java) and make sure to enable the "CUSTOM HOOKS" option in the Introspy Config application.
 See http://isecpartners.github.io/Introspy-Android/ for more instructions.

 License
 -------